Bleaching of wood pulp: Environmental considerations

 Conventional bleaching using elemental chlorine produces and releases into the environment large amounts of chlorinated organic compounds, including chlorinated dioxins.
 Dioxins are recognized as a persistent environmental pollutant, regulated internationally by the Stockholm Convention on Persistent Organic Pollutants.

 Dioxins are highly toxic, and health effects on humans include reproductive, developmental, immune and hormonal problems.
 They are known to be carcinogenic.
 Over 90% of human exposure is through food, primarily meat, dairy, fish and shellfish, as dioxins accumulate in the food chain in the fatty tissue of animals.

 As a result, from the 1990s onwards, the use of elemental chlorine in the delignification process was substantially reduced and replaced with ECF (elemental chlorine free) and TCF (totally chlorine free) bleaching processes.
 In 2005, elemental chlorine was used in 19–20% of kraft pulp production globally, down from over 90% in 1990.
 75% of kraft pulp used ECF, with the remaining 5–6% using TCF.
 Most TCF pulp is produced in Sweden and Finland for sale in Germany, all markets with a high level of environmental awareness.
 In 1999, TCF pulp represented 25% of the European market.

 TCF bleaching, by removing chlorine from the process, reduces chlorinated organic compounds to background levels in pulp-mill effluent.
-ECF bleaching can substantially reduce but not fully eliminate chlorinated organic compounds, including dioxins, from effluent.
+ECF bleaching can substantially reduce but not eliminate chlorinated organic compounds, including dioxins, from effluent.
 While modern ECF plants can achieve chlorinated organic compounds (AOX) emissions of less than 0.05 kg per tonne of pulp produced, most do not achieve this level of emissions.
 Within the EU, the average chlorinated organic compound emissions for ECF plants is 0.15 kg per tonne.

 However, there has been disagreement about the comparative environmental effects of ECF and TCF bleaching.
 Some researchers found that there is no environmental difference between ECF and TCF, while others concluded that among ECF and TCF effluents before and after secondary treatment, TCF effluents are the least toxic.